Leticia Claro Oliveira

 Global Armed Violence and Health

-Abstract: This research project investigates the relationships between firearm violence, national and global health within the scope of the Commission on Global Armed Violence and Health.
+This research project investigates the relationships between firearm violence, national and global health within the scope of the Commission on Global Armed Violence and Health.
 In Brazil, the study analyzes the evolution of firearm registration and the profile of registrants, morbidity and mortality indicators directly or indirectly related to firearm ownership and use, the legal and regulatory framework, and the legal and illegal markets for firearm production and trade.
 The research is multidisciplinary, incorporating perspectives from political science, law, sociology, and public health.

 with Lorena Barberia (USP) · Natalia Pires de Vasconcelos (UGA) · Luiz Roth Cantarelli (USP) · Mateus Tobias Vieira (UNESP) · Bruno Langeani (Instituto Sou da Paz)